mweel1/usa_high_level/USA-Internet/index.md

 6. Order food from a local restaurant where its delivered via food delivery services.
 7. Order food at the restaurant
 8. Purchase tickets to a show
+9. We will then get into supply chain solutions.
+10. All public/govt data is an API so it can be shared with upstream data points.

+### Special Requirements for domains

+.school must publish all its stats around job placement and income anonymously.

 ### Business Requirements